GCSE Exam Dates 2026 — Everything You Need to Know

 Schools typically open from 8:00am on results day (Thursday 20 August 2026).
 The Education Record App opens at 11:00am for digital access to your results.

 Yes.
-The Education Record App allows students to access results digitally from 11:00am on results day.
-Some schools also provide access through their own portals such as SIMS or Bromcom.
+The Education Record App acts as a digital GCSE results checker, allowing students to access results from 11:00am on results day.
+Some schools also provide access through their own portals.

-GCSE Maths and English Language resits take place in November 2026.
+If you're wondering when is maths resit 2026, the exams for both Maths and English Language resits take place in November 2026.
 You can register through your school or as a private candidate.
-All other subjects can be resat the following summer.